patrick-kidger/equinox/README.md

 There's nothing special about filtered transformations.
 They just operate on PyTrees.

 Equinox is all just regular JAX -- PyTrees and transformations!
 Together, these two pieces allow us to specify complex models in JAX-friendly ways.

+In particular note that `equinox.jitf` and `equinox.gradf` are *not* "a way to make JIT/grad work with Modules" like many libraries have.
+They are general operations on PyTrees, and nothing about `Module` is special-cased.
+(And indeed `Module` itself is just a PyTree like any other.)

 ## Examples